wangby511/System-Design-Architecture-and-Infra/design-tiny-url.md

 1 An user clicks a short url.

-2 The web server checks the validation, then checks the cache and returns the long url if it exists.
+2 The web server checks the validation (like **bloom filter**) first, then checks the cache and returns the long url if it exists.

-3 If not, check the bloom filter and fetch it from the database.
+3 If not, fetch it from the DB.

-4 The long url is returned to the user and does the redirection operation.
+4 Finally, if it’s present in the DB, issue an “HTTP 302 Redirect” status back to the browser, passing the stored URL in the “Location” field of the request.
+If that key is not present in our system, issue an “HTTP 404 Not Found” status or redirect the user back to the homepage.

+How is the click stats stored? - We can use some form of aggregation tier that accepts click stream data, aggregates it and writes back a persistent data store periodically, rather than choosing the write-back method to a data store on every click.

 ## Data Partition